onShowcase/EducationPolicies/socialmediapolicy.md

 * Employees may experiment with artistic photos, including close-ups and editing using image editing apps.

 ### Posting to Social Media
+This section applies when anything is posted to social media in a professional capacity.

 #### Must (required)
 * All school related content must be posted to official school accounts only.
 A list is contained in this document.